Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

 We omit the energy parameter here since $L_{\lambda}$ is monotone.
 It is easy to check that this potential function has a one-dimensional critical loci, which indicates that with respect to some weak bounding cochain the Floer cohomology of $L_{\lambda}$ is nonzero hence $L_{\lambda}$ is nondisplaceable in $T^{*}S^{3}$.

 If we consider a Lagrangian 3-sphere $S$ in a symplectic 6-manifold $X$ then $L_{\lambda}$ sits inside a neighborhood of $S$ for small $\lambda$.
 Due to the global symplectic geometry of $X$ our local torus $L_{\lambda}$ may bound more higher energy holomorphic disks with Maslov index two.
-Therefore the potential function may have more higher energy terms and the torus may fail to be nondisplaceable in $X$.
+Therefore the potential function may have more higher energy terms and may fail to have global critical points.
+Correspondingly, our torus $L_{\lambda}$ may be displaceable in $X$.
 Indeed if the Lagrangian 3-sphere $S$ is displaceable in $X$, then $L_{\lambda}$ is displaceable for small $\lambda$.